Registering and enrolling

 The first step in becoming a student at the University of Glasgow is completion of Registration.
 You will be able to enrol on courses only after you have completed Academic Registration through MyCampus.
 Please then complete Financial Registration as soon as you can.

-Full details of the Registration process, including more details about fee sponsorship, can be found at www.glasgow.ac.uk/registration.
+See full details of the Registration process, including more details about fee sponsorship:

 Need help with registration or enrolment?
-Log a support call via Help and Support on MyGlasgow.
-Click here to find out more about available support.
+Log a support call through Help and Support on MyGlasgow:

 Information for incoming exchange students